 The trail was an easy walk of 4.5 kilometers suitable for any age, and ended up at Kogesawa Plum Grove, a hill planted with 1,400 plum trees.
 Narrow paths zigzagged up the hill through the blossoms.
 People were picnicking and enjoying the pleasant weather.
-Kogesawa Plum Grove is only open at the weekend, and it was the most beautiful site, so Saturday and Sunday are the best days to go.
+Kogesawa Plum Grove is usually only open at weekends, but also daily between March 9th (Sat) and March 24th (Sun), 2019.
+It was the most beautiful site.

 There are regular buses if you don't want to walk, or if you only want to walk one way.

 Was this article helpful?

 I came to Japan in 2003 to teach English.
 I lived in Shiga prefecture for one year, and it still holds a special place in my heart.
 I lived in Kyoto for nine years, then moved to Machida, Tokyo in 2014 after meeting my Japanese partner.
 I love to take photos, and my Japan in Pictures Facebook page has some 40,000 followers.
 I have been the Regional Partner for Yamanashi Prefecture since 2014.
 I am enjoying exploring the prefectures around Tokyo (I like to get off the beaten track), and I hope the photos and stories I share will encourage more people to discover this wonderful country.